-The auto RS485 half-duplex direction control changes the behavior of the transmitter when enabled by FCTR bit-5.
+The auto RS485 half-duplex direction control changes the behavior of the transmitter when enabled during powerup or reset by the EN485# pin or in software by FCTR bit-5.
 It de-asserts RTS# or DTR# after a specified delay indicated in MSR[7:4] following the last stop bit of the last character that has been transmitted.
 This helps in turning around the transceiver to receive the remote station's response.
 The delay optimizes the time needed for the last transmission to reach the farthest station on a long cable network before switching off the line driver.
 This delay prevents undesirable line signal disturbance that causes signal degradation.
 It also changes the transmitter empty interrupt to TSR empty instead of THR empty.